 Flexibility

-- Processing logic can be easily modified and re-run on historical data streams.
+- Processing logic can be updated and re-applied to historical data streams.

 - Real-time and historical analytics are seamlessly integrated.